martinkearn/openai-video-to-speech/README.md

 1. Run script `python transcription.py -i <full path to input video file>` or `python transcription.py --help` for arguments, options and usage

 ## Create AI speech audio from transcription
-1. Run script `python tts.py -i <full path to input transcription file>` or `python tts.py --help` for arguments, options and usage
+1. Run script `python tts.py -i <full path to input transcription file> -v alloy` (this will use the OpenAI alloy voice) or `python tts.py --help` for arguments, options and usage

 ## Create AI avatar video from transcription
 1. Run script `python avatar.py --help` for arguments, options and usage